-SUMMARY OF THE BUSINESS ACTIVITY OF BNP PARIBAS BANK POLSKA SA IN 2014
+1. SUMMARY OF THE BUSINESS ACTIVITY OF BNP PARIBAS BANK POLSKA SA GROUP IN 2014

-BNP Paribas Bank Polska SA is a member of BNP PARIBAS, the leading European financial institution operating at the international level.
+BNP Paribas Bank Polska SA Group (hereinafter referred to as "the Group") is a member of BNP PARIBAS, the leading European financial institution operating at the international level.